WJ62/dubiety/README.md

 (with a non-uncertain and uncertain value).
 For more possible operations (such as the trigonometric ones [more to come in the future]), use the dmath class of functions available through the package.
 The uncertainty is calculated following the equations found in Data reduction and error analysis for the Physical Sciences by Philip R. Bevington and D. Keith Robinson (McGraw-Hill).
+More specifically, the uncertainty after an operation will be propagated using basic linear error propagation theory by calculating the partial derivatives.
 The reson behind the project is to simplify the data analysis that has to be done in my PHY1501 class at the university of Montreal.

 Example of use :